-Their range is Europe, Asia, and Africa.
+The range of the white stork is Europe, Asia, and Africa.

-They inhabit swamps and river valleys with adjacent agricultural areas.
+White storks inhabit swamps and river valleys with adjacent agricultural areas.

 Incubation: 33-34- days

 White storks generally feed while walking, prey being seized with a beak thrust or taken sideways when the beak is under water.
 These storks migrate from Europe and Asia to Africa in the fall and return when the northern spring approaches.
 Their flight paths lie along the coasts of the Mediterranean.